Commission E: English translation of monographs

+A review of the English language monographs in the Journal of the American Medical Association describes the monographs as "Certainly worth studying," but also noted the lack of citations and omissions of possible toxic side effects.

 One critic of Commission E is Jonathan Treasure, a UK-licensed medical herbalist and author of numerous herbalism monographs.

-Treasure's lengthy review (31 K) claims that "The failure to include verifiable scientific primary sources necessarily places the entire Commission E Monograph corpus irredeemably outside the most elementary accepted standards of academic requirements for rigorous scientific publications."
+Treasure's review claims that "The failure to include verifiable scientific primary sources necessarily places the entire Commission E Monograph corpus irredeemably outside the most elementary accepted standards of academic requirements for rigorous scientific publications."